wenceorg/phys52015/site/content/notes/vectorisation/compiler.md

 fast [BLIS](https://github.com/flame/blis/) library.

-With GCC-10, rather than Intel, if I don't annotate the microkernel, I get throughput on square matrices of around 3.2 GFlops/s on my laptop.
-After appropriate annotations, I get around 37 GFlops/s for the same problem.
-A speedup of more than 11.
+With GCC-10, rather than Intel, if I don't annotate the microkernel, I get throughput on \\(4096 \times 4096 \\) matrices of around 3.5GFlops/s on my laptop (38 seconds per multiplication).
+After appropriate annotations, I get around 38GFlops/s for the same problem (3.6 seconds per multiplication).
+A speedup of more than 11.#

+In comparison, the highly-optimised [openblas](https://www.openblas.net) library achieves 51GFlops/s (2.7
+seconds per multiplication).

 ### Flags for GCC and Clang